rfabre/uno/doc/articles/getting-started/wizard/startup.md

     In addition, it includes baked-in support provided by Uno.Extensions.
 Uno Extensions extends [Microsoft.Extensions.*](https://learn.microsoft.com/en-us/dotnet/standard/runtime-libraries-overview#extensions-to-the-runtime-libraries) by making sure it runs smoothly on all platforms and adding additional features and utils.

-    This template includes out-of-the-box support for many of Uno Platform's flagship products, Extensions, and Toolkit:
+    This template is generated with Uno Platform's flagship products pre-installed, these include Extensions, and Toolkit.

     - Configuration
         This extension provides a way to load application configuration data from and to various sources using the [Options Pattern](https://learn.microsoft.com/en-us/dotnet/core/extensions/options).